Tuesday, May 19, 2026

 September 15, 2024: Trump International Golf Club, West Palm Beach, Florida

-What happened: Routh did not act impulsively.
-His preparation stretched back at least six months before the attempt itself.
+What happened: Ryan Routh’s preparation stretched back at least six months before the attempt itself.
 Between August 18 and September 15, 2024, Routh’s phone accessed cell towers located near Trump International Golf Club and the President’s residence at Mar-a-Lago on multiple occasions.

-He had been scouting the terrain for weeks.
+He was also reported to have been scouting the terrain for weeks.

 On the morning of September 15, Routh arrived at the golf course fence line in the early hours and settled in to wait.
-At 1:59 AM EDT, just outside the fence of Trump’s Florida golf course, Routh hid in shrubbery holding an SKS-style rifle.
-At 1:31 PM, Routh pointed his weapon through the fence line, approximately 400 yards from Trump.
+Around 2 am, just outside the fence of Trump’s Florida golf course, Routh hid in shrubbery holding an SKS-style rifle.
+At 1:31 pm, Routh pointed his weapon through the fence line, approximately 400 yards from Trump.

 Law enforcement officers recovered a Norinco SKS rifle equipped with a scope, a loaded magazine containing 19 rounds of ammunition and one round in the chamber, steel armor plates, and a camera affixed to the fence pointing at the sixth green where President Trump was about to play golf.